-Dynamic binning will be available for wheat grades ASW1, APW1, H2 and H1, and barley Malt1 grades for Planet, Scope, Spartacus and Compass as well as BAR1 (previously F1).
+Dynamic binning is available for wheat grades ASW1, APW1, H2 and H1, and barley Malt1 grades for Planet, Scope, Spartacus and Compass as well as BAR1 (previously F1).

 Dynamic binning provides growers with more flexibility to potentially access a higher grade for loads that are just outside of receival standards.

-In addition to dynamic binning, we also provide a one per cent tolerance for moisture above Grain Trade Australia (GTA) receival standards on all wheat and barley deliveries, which has been in place for a number of years.
+In addition to dynamic binning, we also provide a 1% tolerance for moisture above Grain Trade Australia (GTA) receival standards on all wheat and barley deliveries, which has been in place for a number of years.

 To receive a dynamic binning upgrade, the following four criteria need to be met:

-Dynamic binning will be available at all Viterra sites with segregations for wheat grades ASW1, APW1, H2 or H1 and barley grade BAR1 (previously F1) and Malt1 grades for Planet, Scope, Spartacus and Compass.
+Dynamic binning is available at all Viterra sites with segregations for wheat grades ASW1, APW1, H2 or H1 and barley grade BAR1 (F1) and Malt1 grades for Planet, Scope, Spartacus and Compass.